amingoli-com/amingoli78/README.md

 <!--

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Hyperchi
+- 🔭 I’m currently working on Selldone
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI By Go Lang
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help to world with you
-- 💬 Ask me about ...
+- 💬 Ask me about Life
-- 📫 How to reach me: ...
+- 📫 How to reach me: amingoli.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: impressionable
-- ⚡ Fun fact: ...
 -->